Our History – 60 years of music-making

-Beckenham Chorale was founded as the Manor Choir in 1960 by the late Keninmore Straker, London manager of the music publishers Ricordi and Co., who was succeeded in 1964 as conductor by Lionel Sawkins, with John Nightingale as accompanist.
-Works performed in the early years included Fauré’s Requiem, Lambert’s The Rio Grande and Stanford’s Songs of the Fleet along with the traditional charity carol concerts.
+Beckenham Chorale was founded as the Manor Choir in 1960 by Keninmore Straker, London manager of the music publishers Ricordi and Co., who was succeeded in 1964 as conductor by Lionel Sawkins, with John Nightingale as accompanist.
+Works performed in the early years included Fauré’s Requiem, Lambert’s The Rio Grande and Stanford’s Songs of the Fleet, as well as traditional charity carol concerts.

 To reflect the choir’s local identity its name was changed at the beginning of 1967 to Beckenham Chorale.
 During the next ten years the membership grew and the repertoire expanded to include French baroque music which was, and still is, a particular specialism of Lionel Sawkins.
 Concerts were given not only in Beckenham but over an increasingly wide area including Central London, the Queen Elizabeth Hall and at the English Bach Festival in Oxford.
 At this time too the Beckenham (later Bromley) Summer Choral Festival evolved from several local choirs joining to promote large-scale concerts.
-The Chorale remained an integral part of the Festival which continued until recently giving singers from around the area the opportunity to perform great works such as Verdi’s Requiem, Elgar’s The Dream of Gerontius, Walton’s Belshazzar’s Feast and Mahler’s Symphony No. 8 at the Fairfield Hall in Croydon.
+The Chorale remained an integral part of the Festival which continued until 2004, giving singers from around the area the opportunity to take part in works such as Holst’s The Hymn of Jesus, Berlioz’s Te Deum (which featured in 1969 at the first of many Festivals held at Croydon’s Fairfield Hall) and, later, Elgar’s The Dream of Gerontius, Walton’s Belshazzar’s Feast and Mahler’s Symphony No. 8.